Brown v. Board of Education: Deep South

 Texas Attorney General John Ben Shepperd organized a campaign to generate legal obstacles to the implementation of desegregation.

-In September 1957, Arkansas governor Orval Faubus called out the Arkansas Army National Guard to block the entry of nine black students, later known as the "Little Rock Nine" after the desegregation of Little Rock Central High School.
+In September 1957, Arkansas governor Orval Faubus called out the Arkansas Army National Guard to block the entry of nine black students, later known as the "Little Rock Nine", after the desegregation of Little Rock Central High School.
 President Dwight D. Eisenhower responded by asserting federal control over the Arkansas National Guard and deploying troops from the U.S. Army's 101st Airborne Division stationed at Fort Campbell to ensure the black students could safely register for and attend classes.

 Also in 1957, Florida's response was mixed.
 Its legislature passed an Interposition Resolution denouncing the decision and declaring it null and void.
 But Florida Governor LeRoy Collins, though joining in the protest against the court decision, refused to sign it, arguing that the attempt to overturn the ruling must be done by legal methods.

 In Mississippi, fear of violence prevented any plaintiff from bringing a school desegregation suit for the next nine years.
 When Medgar Evers sued in 1963 to desegregate schools in Jackson, Mississippi, White Citizens Council member Byron De La Beckwith murdered him.
 Two subsequent trials resulted in hung juries.
 Beckwith was not convicted of the murder until 1994.

 In June 1963, Alabama governor George Wallace personally blocked the door to the University of Alabama's Foster Auditorium to prevent the enrollment of two black students in what became known as the "Stand in the Schoolhouse Door" incident.
 Wallace sought to uphold his "segregation now, segregation tomorrow, segregation forever" promise he had given in his 1963 inaugural address.
 Wallace moved aside only when confronted by General Henry V. Graham of the Alabama National Guard, whom President John F. Kennedy had ordered to intervene.

-Native American communities were also heavily impacted by segregation laws with native children also being prohibited from attending white institutions.
-Native American children considered light-complexioned were allowed to ride school buses to previously all white schools, while dark-skinned Native children from the same band were still barred from riding the same buses.
+Native American communities were also heavily impacted by segregation laws with native children being prohibited from attending white institutions.
+Native American children considered light-complexioned were allowed to ride school buses to previously all white schools, while dark-skinned Native children from the same tribe or band were barred from riding the same buses.
 Tribal leaders, having learned about Martin Luther King Jr.'s desegregation campaign in Birmingham, Alabama, contacted him for assistance.
 King promptly responded to the tribal leaders and through his intervention the problem was quickly resolved.